-Refer to Note 3.2.2 for details on estimates and assumptions made with respect to the impairment ofinon-financial assets.
+Refer to Note 3.2.2 for details on estimates and assumptions made with respect to the impairment and reversal of impairments o

 Government grants related to chargers and charging infrastructure

 The Group has received government grants for the purchase of certain items of chargers and charging infrastructure.
 There are no unfulfilled conditions or contingencies attached to these grants.